onep1xel/TheAccessAgency/content/accessible-tourism.md

     ## What does it mean for operators?

-    In everyday terms, providing better access and inclusion is about improving the visitor experince both online and in-person.
-    It's about recognising and respecting difference, removing barriers and enhancing independence and dignity.
+    In everyday terms, it's about improving the visitor experience both online and in-person - recognising and respecting difference, removing barriers and enhancing independence and dignity.

     For operators big and small, this may mean –